 A sample trip

-In the morning, choose excitement at Tiger Kingdom Chiang Mai or enjoy a cute baby elephant at Elephant Nursery, and if time permits, we can add visits to the tribal center.
+In the morning, choose excitement at Tiger Kingdom Chiang Mai or enjoy a cute baby elephant at Mae Sa Elephant Camp, and if time permits, we can add visits to the tribal center.

-Of course, the route must pass through Mai Heun 60, a coffee shop decorated with trees and a wonderful atmosphere like in a dream.
+Of course, the route must pass through Mai Heun 60, a coffee shop decorated with trees and a wonderful atmosphere, like in a dream.
+See the menu here.

 Or will you wait for lunch and the coffee shop on board the retired Airbus A330-300 to create an Air Diamond Café & Hotel restaurant?

-We just add a ground sheet or mat and sit under the shade of the trees at Bua Tong Sticky Waterfall and enjoy a small adventure on a leisurely day.
+We just add a ground sheet or mat, sit under the shade of the trees at Bua Tong Sticky Waterfall, and enjoy a small adventure on a leisurely day.

 For me, I’ll bring my favorite pocketbook to lie down and wait for you.